tembo-io/website/docs/postgres_guides/how-to-create-and-use-materialized-views/how-to-create-and-use-materialized-views.md

 GROUP BY customer_id;
 ```

-In this example-
+In this example:

 - `customer_order_totals` is the name of the view
-- `customer_id` and `order_amount` are the column whose data we want to store in created materialized view
+- `customer_id` and `order_amount` are the columns whose data we want to store in the created materialized view
 - `orders` is the name of the table
-- `customer_id` is the condition too filter out the data
+- `customer_id` is the condition to filter out the data

 **Step 3** - After successfully creating the materialized view, the next step is to populate/fill it with the data.
 There are 2 ways in Postgres to populate the materialized view: